 Raindrop Letters and Sounds!
-Students match the uppercase, lowercase and beginning sounds cards.
+Students match the uppercase, lowercase and beginning sound cards.
 If you want to make raindrop manipulatives, just write letters on the top of blue glass gems with a Sharpie marker.

 Rain Name Craft!
 My kiddos are loving name crafts right now.
 As a bonus, they make a super cute bulletin board.
 Students cut out the cloud and the raindrops for some fun scissor skill work.
-Then students write their name on the cloud and individual letters on the raindrops.
+Then students write their names on the cloud and individual letters on the raindrops.

-If you have younger students have them read, write, then build letters or student names.
+If you have younger students, have them read, write, and then build letters or student names.

 Weather Writing Table!
 Pack the writing table with weather-themed word cards, stickers, tracing mats, and paper.

 Tornado Rhymes!
 Fill a tray with black beans to create the “tornado.”
 Then place half of the rhyme cards in it.
 Students pick a card and find the matching rhyme.

 Cloud Count!
 Draw clouds on a large piece of butcher paper using India Ink in a bingo dauber or with a black marker.
 Students count out the corresponding number of cotton balls and place them on each cloud.
 Then students match the cloud numbers.
 To make cloud number gems, use the large glass gems from the Dollar Tree and write a number on each with a Sharpie for students to match as well.
 This would be perfect for a morning table time activity.

 Cloud Shape Cover Up!
-To keep going with the cloud theme, play shape cloud cover up for small group.
+To keep going with the cloud theme, play shape cloud cover-up for a small group.

 Weather Forecast Count!
 Students can pretend to be a meteorologist and create weather forecasts.
 Students pick a card and create the weather based on the forecast.
-If counting is too simple for your kiddos, have them pick two cards to add together and use the addition weather forecast math math (not pictured).
+If counting is too simple for your kiddos, have them pick two cards to add together and use the addition weather forecast math (not pictured).